 The Danube Cycle Path is the mainstream cycling route in all of Europe.
 It attracts serious cyclists and recreational cyclists alike as well as families and seniors.
 Its most attractive part is from Passau in Germany to Vienna in Austria, 340 kilometres long and can be conquered in a week’s time.
 In order to get the most of cycling on this route, you need to know which direction to choose.

 Usually, cyclists pick to pedal from west to east (Passau-Vienna) due to the favourable wind that is on your back and its downhill slopes.
 In addition, the Austrian capital is a rather impressive finish as it is known for its cycling routes network.
-Where you can rent a bike at every corner, but these are generally awful.
+Where you can rent a step through bike at every corner, but these are generally awful.
 Therefore, it is better to have one of your own and you always have the option to opt for affordable hybrid bikes and pack it on the plain with you.
 More the reason to do this is that you need to be familiar with your equipment on your journey.

 The Cradle of the Renaissance